scraggo/scraggo.github.io/content/blog/music/thinkertoys-generate-art-and-business-ideas/index.md

 By combining both Linear and Intuitive Thinkertoys, the possibilities are endless.
 The structured approach of Linear techniques helps refine and focus your ideas, while the open-ended Intuitive tools fuel creativity and exploration.

-_Gaps filled in_: Randomly select Thinkertoys.
+_My takeaways_: Randomly select Thinkertoys.
 Combine them.
 Don't get too attached to one or two techniques.

 ### Linear Example - the _SCAMPER_ technique